 The pea turned up in a completely different shell than was expected.

 At this point, I wondered why they didn’t just link to someone who actually said that the “IPCC is alarmist”?
-That would be much, much easier and no need for writing a paragraph to justify that example.
+That would be much, much easier and no need for writing a paragraph to justify that example and even then they couldn’t get to the actual claim they wanted to debunk.
 Couldn’t they really find a better example?
 They only needed to find one!

 It kept on giving: